davidsami/rb3_driver/README.md

 Just type the number of your chosen output device, and press the Enter key on your keyboard.
 If something goes wrong, the program will display an error message, then exit automatically after a few seconds.
-To close the program at any time, just press Control-c or close the window .
+To close the program at any time, just press Control-c or close the window.
 While in use, you can minimise the program in the normal way if you want to avoid cluttering up your screen.

 It should automatically detect the correct USB (input) device, provided that